Path of Exile 2: Desecration Crafting Guide

 Now that our item is Rare, we can apply our Desecration to it.
 But before we go slapping a Desecrated Bone on it, there are two very important Omens to keep in mind for this step: the Omen of Sinistral Necromancy and the Omen of Dextral Necromancy.

 These powerful Omens allow us to pick which side the Desecrated Mod will appear on, and as a result, more control over the outcome of our crafting.
-It’s very important to ensure this Omen is in our inventory and activated, or we will not get the benefit of the control this offers.
+It’s very important to ensure this Omen is in our inventory and activated before using the Desecrated Bone, or we will not get the benefit of the control this offers.
 This can absolutely make or break a craft.

 The Sinistral version is the most commonly used, as a lot of our character power is found there.
 Dextral has its uses, particularly if we’re looking to get a specific Lich modifier for a Weapon, but it is also generally a risk to the outcome.